-For a process to be clarified there would be a requirement to outline how you settle in addition to an operational requirement.
+For a process to be clarified there would be a requirement to outline how you settle and then an operational requirement.
 The baselining would be considered to be a settlement issue and then there is a quality issue which would be addressed in the operational requirement as there needs to be clear actions as a result of the information being provided.

-One Workgroup Member suggested for settlement to occur at the boundary whilst the remaining Workgroup Members suggested for settlement to occur at the asset to pass pre-qualification.
+One Workgroup Member suggested for settlement to occur at the boundary whilst the remaining Workgroup Members suggested that for settlement to occur at the asset to pass pre-qualification.

-Alternatively, a Workgroup Member suggested it does not make a difference if you have an FPN at the boundary (whether the assets are determined or random) compared to having a meter behind the asset.
+Alternatively, a Workgroup Member suggested if you have an FPN at the boundary, whether the assets are determined or random do not make a difference.
 Rather, when calculating a volume and being the user of the volume itself; how this is measured or instructed would be irrelevant.
 The user would already be aware of what they are delivering.